-After the Evans class action was dismissed in 2014, a new class action over painkillers was filed in May last year by lead plaintiff Etopia Evans, widow of the late Charles “Chuck” Evans, who played for the Minnesota Vikings and Baltimore Ravens.
+After the Dent class action was dismissed in 2014, a new class action over painkillers was filed in May last year by lead plaintiff Etopia Evans, widow of the late Charles “Chuck” Evans, who played for the Minnesota Vikings and Baltimore Ravens.

 Alsup refused to dismiss that suit this past July, finding it differed from Dent because the plaintiffs sued individual teams rather than the NFL and because the plaintiffs alleged intentional, rather than negligent, conduct.